lua-rocks/proto/readme.md

 modified (infected) with libraries, receiving various methods from them, without which the table can not be considered object at all.

-So I decided to write a library that treats absolutely any table as an object.
+So I decided to write a library that treats absolutely any table as object.
 It does not matter where this table came from, how it was created or what is inside it.
 In fact, this library is just a set of auxiliary functions for working with any tables in OOP style.